 Air hockey is considered by many to be the best arcade style game ever invented.
 This is a very competitive game that takes skill, speed, and patience.
 You have to be fast, take the offensive, and have a killer defensive strategy.
 Our air hockey tips will help you score on your opponent using tactics that have been proven to easily allow players to dominate a match.
+Use these tips and strategies to show off your best air hockey table skills and help you consistently win both friendly and competitive matches.

 Key Takeaway: Use the right defensive stance to protect your goal, practice trick shots before you attempt to use them in a match, especially if you’re playing against a more skilled opponent, and keep an eye out for rebounds in order to prevent scoring on yourself.
 These are many common mistakes new players make, but with a little practice, and with the right type of offensive strategies you’ll be able to easily dominate any match.